openforcefield/kubecustom/docs/index.rst

          To the API Reference.

     .. grid-item-card::  Developer Guide
       :margin: 0 3 0 0

-      How to contribute to KubeCustom.
+      How to contribute to kubecustom.

       .. button-link:: ./developer_guide.html
          :color: primary